mandrewstuart/nearest-neighbour-geo-search/README.md

 ## Caveats

 There are commented-out lines related to geo-distance in kilometers.
 Please feel free to reach out to me if you need some help getting that working.
-My email is andrew.matte@gmail.com
+My email is andrew.matte@gmail.comst

+I am using the kmeans crate to cluster the vectors so that I can search the cluster centroids in the /search_ann index.
+That crate relies on packed_simd_2 which I am able to build locally but not on some other machines, which makes the build fail on github's workflows.
+I am considering changing that package out for another so that more people can use it.

 ## Some Details